andjash/AYPieChart/README.md

 ```

-Create instance of AYPieChartView and attach it to another tableView.
+Create instance of AYPieChartView and attach it to another view.
 Create instances of AYPieChartEntry according to your data and attach entries to AYPieChartView

 ```objc